linluoer/odventure-core/README.md

 ### Trophy Base
 - A short smooth-stone pedestal that faces the player when placed.
 - Right-click with a block, item, or spawn egg to display it:
-  - Block -> the block is rendered above the pedestal
+  - Block: the block is rendered above the pedestal
-  - Item -> the item is rendered as a 3D model
+  - Item: the item is rendered as a 3D model
-  - Spawn egg -> the adult form of the entity is rendered, auto-scaled to a uniform size
+  - Spawn egg: the adult form of the entity is rendered, auto-scaled to a uniform size
 - Once content is set, the pedestal becomes a full-cube collision.
 - In creative mode, the display scale, rotation, and height offset can be adjusted.

 ### Medal
 - A wall-mounted medal that attaches to the clicked face.
-- Can be mounted on full blocks, all kinds of glass, and glowstone.
+- Mounts on full blocks, all kinds of glass, and glowstone.
 Slabs, stairs, fences, walls, flower pots and other partial blocks are rejected.
 - Drops automatically when its supporting block is removed.
 - Right-click with an item to embed it; the item is shown in the center of the medal.

-### Shared interaction
+### Shared behavior
 - Content and name lock independently.
 Setting content locks the content; naming locks the name.
 - Sneak right-click or break the block to retrieve the finished item.
 The item carries its data and restores the display (and lock state) when placed again.
+- Finished items render their actual content in the inventory, in hand, on the ground, and in item frames (an angled 3D preview), so you can tell what is inside at a glance.
-- When looked at, a floating name tag is shown above the block.
-The `§` color codes are supported.
+- When looked at, a floating name tag is shown above the block. `§` color codes are supported.
 - Hovering the item shows the custom name and the displayed content name.
-- Anvils cannot rename the finished items.
+- Anvils cannot rename finished items.
 Names are set only through the in-game naming screen.

 ---